gicentre/elm-vegalite/docs/changeNotes.md

 - _`title` now takes a list of optional title properties._
   To update older code, simply add a `[]` as a second parameter to `title`

+- _Replaced `coRemoveInvalid` with `maRemoveInvalid`_.
+  To stop filtering of invalid values, this is now specified as a mark property.
+For example, instead of `configuration (coRemoveInvalid False)`, use `configuration (coMark [ maRemoveInvalid False ])`.

+- _Tooltips are now disabled by default_ (via change in Vega-lite).
+  Can be enabled either via an explicit `tooltip` channel, or by setting `maTooltip ttEncode`.
+Documentation for `ttEncode` and `ttNone` updated to reflect new default behaviour.

+- _Background is now white by default_ (via a change in Vega-lite).
+  Previously backgrounds were transparent.
+Can mimic previous behaviour by adding a transparent configuration `configuration (coBackground "rgba(0,0,0,0)")`

 - _`axValues` now takes `DataValues` (allowing numbers, strings, dates and Booleans) rather than just a list of floats._
   To update older code, replace `axValues [1,2,3] with axValues (nums [1,2,3])`.

 - _Removed (invalid) functions `mImpute` and `dImpute`._

-- _Removed `coRemoveInvalid` and added `maRemoveInvalid`_.
-To stop filtering of invalid values, this is now specified as a mark property.
-For example, instead of `configuration (coRemoveInvalid False)`, use `configuration (coMark [ maRemoveInvalid False ])`.
-- `opArgMin` and `opArgMax` now require a `Maybe String` parameter.
+- _`opArgMin` and `opArgMax` now require a `Maybe String` parameter._
   To update older code, replace `opArgMin` with `opArgMin Nothing`.

 - _Overlap strategy constructors hidden._
   Should use `osNone`, `osGreedy` and `osParity` instead.
 These were always available, but the constructors themselves had been inadvertently exposed, so it is unlikely to require a change in practice.

 - _`lookup` now uses the `Data` type alias as part of its type signature._
   This is unlikely to impact any use of the API but is technically a breaking change.

 - _`columns` now takes an `int` rather than `Maybe int`._
   To update older code, replace `columns (Just n)` with `columns n` and `columns Nothing` with `columns 0`.
-- _tooltips are now disabled by default_ (via change in Vega-lite) and can be enabled either via an explicit `tooltip` channel, or by setting `maTooltip ttEncode`.
-Documentation for `ttEncode` and `ttNone` updated to reflect new default behaviour.
-- _background is now white by default_ (via a chanfe in Vega-lite).
-Previously backgrounds were transparent.
-Can mimic previous behaviour by adding a transparent configuration `configuration (coBackground "rgba(0,0,0,0)")`

 ## Additions